PrajwalVandana/maestro-cli/readme.md

 Add a song (can be a folder of songs too!) given a file path.

 Pass the `-y` or `--youtube` flag to download from a YouTube or YouTube Music URL instead of a file path.
 This requires installing [FFmpeg](https://github.com/FFmpeg/FFmpeg).
+Passing a YouTube Music **song** URL (not "Video") is recommended, as passing "Video"s (i.e. just normal YouTube videos) can sometimes mess up the artist/album data.

 Pass the `-s` or `--spotify` flag to download from a Spotify URL instead of a file path.
 This also requires installing FFmpeg.